xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V3.0.2 =
+Compatibility with Htaccess by BestWebSoft was added.
+This allows to get an access to the xml files (for network which is based on sub-directories).
+The bug with plugin menu duplicating was fixed.

 = V3.0.1 =
 Textdomain was changed.
 We updated all functionality for wordpress 4.3.1.